Lyman Page: Scientific career

 After his PhD, Page stayed at MIT as a postdoctoral researcher, and joined the Department of Physics of Princeton University in 1990, first as an instructor, and then promoted to assistant professor 1 year later and associate professor in 1995.
 He became a full professor in 1998.
 Since 2005, he has been successively appointed to different endowed professorships, including the Henry DeWolf Smyth Professor of Physics (2005-2014), the Cyrus Fogg Brackett Chair of Physics (2014-2015) and the James S. McDonnell Distinguished University Professor of Physics (since 2015).

 Between 2011 and 2017, Page was the chair, or Head, of the Department of Physics of Princeton University.

 Page was the founding director of the Atacama Cosmology Telescope project from 2004 to 2014.
 Currently, he is a member of the executive board of the Simons Observatory, an Advisor for Gravity and the Extreme Universe at the Canadian Institute for Advanced Research, and serves on the board of directors of the Research Corporation for Science Advancement.

 Research

-Page's research centers around Cosmic microwave background (CMB), which is the electromagnetic radiation from the Big Bang.
+Page's research centers around the Cosmic microwave background (CMB), which is the electromagnetic radiation from the Big Bang.
 In 1991, Page, together with David Todd Wilkinson, Norman Jarosik and Edward J. Wollack, conceived of a satellite designed to specifically detect CMB.
 They eventually partnered with Johns Hopkins University, University of California, Los Angeles, the NASA Goddard Space Flight Center and other institutions, and the effort became the Wilkinson Microwave Anisotropy Probe (WMAP) project, which was named in honor of Wilkinson.
 The satellite was launched in 2001.
 Since CMB comes from a time when the universe began, WMAP enables the study of the universe's early history, including its expansion, as well as its composition.